Book Cover and Author Head shots: photographed by

 Memory Chose a Woman’s Body is a poetic memoir, one woman’s harrowing yet hopeful story of harm and healing.
 The poems, each powerful as stand-alone works, are a journey of self-discovery, an epic tale of finding one’s way and voice.
 Angela M Carter navigates uninviting terrain with the skill and grace of a veteran truth teller.
 Memory Chose a Woman’s Body is a ray of cleansing light directed at the dark corners of the human heart.
 It is an offering of sisterhood to survivors of all kinds.

 ANGELA M CARTER has been a writer since the age of eight.
 What began as an escape from the events of her childhood became a way of life.
 Angela writes about subjects many people are uncomfortable talking about.
 Each of her poems is its own story, yet they all carry the same message: silence is not golden.
 Born and raised in a Virginia farming town with a population of fewer than 280 souls, Angela moved to England for several years only to find her memories followed her.
 She returned to Virginia with new-found confidence and a voice.
 She has been speaking with that voice ever since.
-Angela is a wife and mother and she believes that had it not been for poetry she would not be either of those things.
 She believes that poetry saved her life.

 - Harrisonburg Downtown Renaissance: Elk Run Mining Company: blog